BenKuhnhaeuser/GPID/README.md

 For detailed instructions on how to use, calibrate and interpret GeneParliamentID, please visit our [wiki](https://github.com/BenKuhnhaeuser/GPID/wiki).

 ## Quick start
+The fundamental commands for running GeneParliamentID are given here.
+For a worked example using test data, see the [Tutorial](https://github.com/BenKuhnhaeuser/GPID/wiki/Tutorial).

 ### Installation
 Clone the repository:
 `git clone https://github.com/BenKuhnhaeuser/GPID.git`